La Voz (Uruguayan TV series)

 La Voz (Spanish for The Voice) is a Uruguayan singing reality competition television series broadcast on Channel 10.
-Created by John de Mol, it premiered on March 7, 2022.
+Created by John de Mol Jr., it premiered on March 7, 2022.
 Based on the original The Voice of Holland, and part of The Voice franchise, it aims to find unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers, age 16 or over, drawn from public auditions.

 History

 On September 20, 2021, it was reported that the Channel 10 had won the rights to The Voice Uruguay after doubling down in negotiations due to the fact that both Teledoce and Channel 4 showed interest in acquiring the rights.
 On October 26, producer María Laura García announced that Max Capote would serve as music producer for the show, in charge of producing the bases and supervising the songs.
 On October 28, during the central edition of Subrayado Rubén Rada, a singer, composer and percussionist with a long career, was announced as the first coach of the contest.
 Days later, on November 9, Argentine singer-songwriter was confirmed Valeria Lynch, as the international coach that the format demands.
 On the 17th, Lucas Sugo was announced as the third coach, and finally, a week later, Agustín Casanova, who had served as a judge in the two seasons of Got Talent Uruguay, was announced as the fourth and last coach of the competition.

 On February 8, 2022, a sneak peek was released, in which a female figure was shown in the dark, and on the 17th, it was confirmed that Natalia Oreiro would be the presenter of the show.
 On Monday 21, the advisors of the coaches were announced: Camila Sapin, member of the band Closet; Victoria Ripa, singer of Croupier Funk and ex-judge of the reality show Master Class broadcast by Teledoce; Alejandro Spuntone, ex-vocalist of La Trampa and vocalist of Spuntone-Mendaro and Proyecto Bifrost; and Juan Dittrich, a vocal coach.

 The show's air date was confirmed on 1 March 2022 through its official Twitter account.
 In August 2022, it was announced that the show commissioned The Voice Kids to air in 2023 along with the regular version.